Edwin Musick

-Edwin Charles Musick (August 13, 1894 – January 11, 1938) was chief pilot for Pan American World Airways and pioneered many of Pan Am's transoceanic routes including the famous route across the Pacific Ocean on the China Clipper.
+Edwin Charles Musick (August 13, 1894 – January 11, 1938) was chief pilot for Pan American World Airways and pioneered many of Pan Am's transoceanic routes including the famous route across the Pacific Ocean, ultimately reaching the Philippine Islands, on the China Clipper.

 Biography

-He was born on August 13, 1894, in St. Louis, Missouri.
-The family moved to California when Musick was 9, and he first took flight during boyhood experiments.
+Musick was born on August 13, 1894, in St. Louis, Missouri, where his father ran a hardware store The family moved to California when Musick was 9, and he first took flight during boyhood experiments.
 Musick attended Los Angeles Poly for three years and continued for two years afterwards at night while working as an automobile mechanic.
-Musick would switch careers to become an aircraft mechanic in 1914 for the Glenn L. Martin Company.
+Musick would soon switch careers to become an aircraft mechanic in 1914 for the Glenn L. Martin Company.

 In 1938, he and his wife (the former Cleo Livingston) were living in San Francisco; they had no children.